PedalPCB/Terrarium/README.md

     cd pd
     make

 to generate the C code for all the examples.
-The generated code will be in

-    build/{patchname}/build
+Now build the binary from C code and push it to the Daisy Seed.

-now build _that_ and push it to the Daisy Seed:
+For the `sine` example:

     cd build/sine/build
     make program-dfu